Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Results

 Figure~\ref{fig:cosmology_comparison} shows the one- and two-dimensional projections of these three-dimensional constraints.
-While there is overlap in the 95\% confidence regions, the C25 contours (blue) are systematically offset toward lower values compared to the point source contours (orange).
+While there is overlap in the 95\% confidence regions, the C26 contours (blue) are systematically offset toward lower values compared to the point source contours (orange).
 The two methods probe $\betapol$ through entirely different physical effects: our analysis measures the radial beam profile directly from bright sources, while the cosmological analysis infers $\betapol$ through its effect on large-scale CMB power spectra.
 The direct measurement suggests that the actual optical depolarization is minimal.

-To assess whether methodological differences in time constant treatment or data selection contribute to this offset, we performed a retrospective check using only 2019--2020 data processed without time constant deconvolution, matching the methodology of C25.
-Crucially, this analysis uses the exact same beam profiles $B_\mathrm{main}(r)$ and $B_\mathrm{full}(r)$ used in C25, meaning $\betapol$ implies precisely the same radial profile as in that work (in contrast to our primary analysis, which interpolates between optical beam profiles constructed after time constant deconvolution).
-We find $\betapol^{95}=0.89\pm0.22$, $\betapol^{150}=1.09\pm0.17$, and $\betapol^{220}=0.92\pm0.39$.
-The Mahalanobis distance to the C25 constraint becomes 1.1$\sigma$, down from 1.9$\sigma$ in our primary analysis.
-This reduction is driven by the larger statistical uncertainties expected from the reduced data volume, rather than any significant shift in the central values.
-This lack of significant shift supports our expectations that the instrument beam is stable over the 2019-2023 observing period, and that the $\betapol$ parameter provides a self-consistent measure of physical sidelobe depolarization, whether time constant effects are included in the beam model or deconvolved from the TOD.
+To assess whether methodological differences in time constant treatment or data selection contribute to this offset, we performed a retrospective check using only 2019--2020 data processed without time constant deconvolution, matching the methodology of C26.
+Crucially, this analysis uses the exact same beam profiles $B_\mathrm{main}(r)$ and $B_\mathrm{full}(r)$ used in C26, meaning $\betapol$ implies precisely the same radial profile as in that work (in contrast to our primary analysis, which interpolates between optical beam profiles constructed after time constant deconvolution).
+We find $\betapol^{95}=0.83\pm0.17$, $\betapol^{150}=0.96\pm0.15$, and $\betapol^{220}=0.61\pm0.35$.
+The discrepancy with the C26 constraint becomes an effective one-dimensional significance of 1.1$\sigma$, down from 1.3$\sigma$ in our primary analysis.
+This lack of significant shift supports our expectations that the instrument beam is stable over the 2019--2023 observing period, and that the $\betapol$ parameter provides a self-consistent measure of physical sidelobe depolarization, whether time constant effects are included in the beam model or deconvolved from the TOD. \\ \\